SystemsApproach/ops/monitor.rst

     chapter, but refer the reader to our companion SDN book for more information.*

-In addition to collecting various telemetry data, there is also an analysis step required to take advantage of it.
-This is an open ended problem, and potentially includes ML-based analytics.
-We characterize such sophisticated analysis as running "on top of" the monitoring and telemetry subsystem (and so outside the scope of this discussion), and focus instead on (1) dashboards used to visualize the data, and (2) simple examples like watching for certain metrics to cross a threshold and triggering an alert.
-Also note that there is a related problem of collecting usage data for the sake of billing, but billing is typically handled using a separate mechanism that must deliver a significantly higher level of reliability, whereas occasionally dropping a monitoring value is not especially harmful.
+Taking a step back from the three types of telemetry data, it is helpful to have a broad understanding of the design space, and to that end, we make four observations.

+First, there are two general use cases for telemetry data, which we broadly characterize as "monitoring" and "troubleshooting".
+We use these terms in the most general way to represent (a) proactively watching for warning signs of trouble (attacks, bugs, failures, overload conditions) in a steady-state system, versus (b) reactively taking a closer look to determine the root cause and resolve the issue (fix the bug, optimize performance, provision more resources, defend against the attack), once alerted to a real or potential problem.
+This distinction is important because the former (monitoring) needs to incur minimal overhead and require minimal human involvement, while the latter (troubleshooting) can be more invasive/expensive and typically involves some level of human expertise.
+This is not a perfect distinction, with plenty of operator activity happening in a gray area, but being aware of the cost/benefit trade-offs of the available tools is an important starting point.

+Second, the more aspects of monitoring and troubleshooting that can be automated, the better.
+This starts with alerts that automatically detect potential problems; typically includes dashboards that make it easy for humans to see patterns and drill-down for relevant details across all three types of data; increasingly leverages Machine Learning and statistics-based analytics to identify deeper connections that are not obvious to human operators; and ultimately supports closed-loop control where the automated tool not only detects problems but is also able to issue corrective control directives.
+For the purpose of this chapter, we give examples of the first two (alerts and dashboards), and declare the latter two (analytics and close-loop control) as out-of-scope, but likely running as applications that consume the telemetry data outlined in the sections that follow.

+Third, when viewed from the perspective of lifecycle management, monitoring and troubleshooting are just a continuation of testing, except under production workloads rather than artificial (test) workloads.
+In fact, the same set of tools can be used on either side of the development-vs-production boundary.
+For example, tracing is an extremely valuable tool during development—both to track down bugs and to tune performance—as anyone that has profiled a program will recognize and appreciate.
+Similarly, artificial end-to-end tests can provide value in production systems by triggering early warning alerts, especially for rare edge conditions.

-Finally, because the metrics, logs, and traces collected by the various subsystems are timestamped, it is also possible to build linkages between them, which is especially helpful when debugging a problem or deciding whether an alert is warranted.
-We give examples of how this and other useful functions might be implemented in the concluding section, where we also discuss ongoing efforts to unify monitoring across all types of telemetry data.
+Finally, because the metrics, logs, and traces collected by the various subsystems are timestamped, it is possible to establish correlations among them, which is helpful when deciding whether an alert is warranted, or when debugging a problem.
+We give examples of how such telemetry-wide functions might be implemented in the concluding section, where we also discuss ongoing efforts to unify monitoring and troubleshooting across all types of telemetry data.

 6.1 Metrics and Alerts
 -------------------------------